 Overall clinical picture

-Many patients who present within the first 24 hours after ingestion of a potentially toxic dose of acetaminophen will be asymptomatic.
+Patients who present within the first 24 hours after ingestion of a potentially toxic dose of acetaminophen may be asymptomatic.
 Early nonspecific signs that may be present in the first 24 hours include anorexia, nausea, vomiting, or vague abdominal pain.
 Patients who go on to develop hepatotoxicity (defined as aminotransferase levels >1000 IU/L) are likely to have aminotransferase levels >50 IU/L at 12 hours and >100 IU/L at 24 hours.
 However, this is not universally true.
-Patients may present with reduced consciousness level or coma if they have ingested a combined preparation of acetaminophen and an opioid, or have co-ingested alcohol or other drugs that may reduce the consciousness level, or who present after a massive overdose of acetaminophen.
+Patients may present with reduced consciousness level or coma if they have ingested a combined preparation of acetaminophen and an opioid, have co-ingested alcohol or other drugs that may reduce the consciousness level, or who present after a massive overdose of acetaminophen.

 Clinical signs of hepatotoxicity will usually develop about 2 to 3 days after ingestion, with RUQ pain and tenderness, nausea, and vomiting; patients may become clinically jaundiced.
-Liver injury usually becomes maximal at 48 to 96 hours and, dependent on the severity of the ingestion, may be characterized by massive elevation of serum AST and ALT activity, mild hyperbilirubinemia, and prolongation of the prothrombin time.
+Liver injury usually becomes maximal at 48 to 96 hours and, dependent on the severity of the ingestion, may be characterized by massive elevation of serum AST and ALT activity, hyperbilirubinemia, and prolongation of the prothrombin time.
 Although most patients will recover, some may progress to have fulminant hepatic failure with encephalopathy, coma, and renal failure (hepatorenal syndrome).
 Liver biopsies and post-mortem studies reveal extensive centrilobular hepatic necrosis without inflammatory changes.

 In survivors, hepatic regeneration is normally rapid and complete, with normalization of liver function tests within 1 to 3 weeks.
 Renal injury is rare, and when it occurs, serum creatinine typically begins to rise soon after serum aminotransferase activity has peaked.
 Occasionally, renal injury occurs without liver injury.
 Early presentation with coma and severe metabolic acidosis without hepatotoxicity is also rare and usually associated with massive overdose (serum acetaminophen level >800 micrograms/mL).